Intel-tensorflow/SSD.TensorFlow/README.md

     'Learning rate decay boundaries by global_step (comma-separated list).') tf.app.flags.DEFINE_string(
     'lr_decay_factors', '0.1, 1, 0.1, 0.01',

     'The values of learning_rate decay factor for each segment between boundaries (comma-separated list).')
 	```
 	- Lower the learning rate and run more steps until convergency.
 - Why this re-implementation perform better than the reported performance
   - I don't know

+##  Training on Intel Xeon

+We tested the code on Intel Xeon Platinum 8180 (2-socket, 28 physical cores per socket) using TensorFlow 1.10.0, Python 3.6.5, CentOS 7.
+TensorFlow was built from source with Intel MKL-DNN library support using gcc-6.3.0.
+Training on a single node with default batch size (32), we obtain mAP score of 77.8 on VOC07 test set.

+To enable faster training, we provide code for multinode training on 16 workers with weak scaling (global batch size 16*32 = 512).
+Distributed training is implemented using all-reduce functionality from Uber's Horovod library.
+As is typical, we add learning rate warm-up scheme for large batch training and provide hyperparameters we used to achieve convergence.
+For global batch size of 512, we obtained test accuracy of 77.05 mAP (averaged over 3 training runs).

 ## ##